wittend/deno-web-cfg/web-cfg/docs/README.md

     - No. The app enforces a root directory sandbox.
 Pass a different --root to work elsewhere.

 - What about other config formats?
-    - This app targets TOML.
+    - This app targets INI.
 You could add parsers for YAML/JSON and switch based on extension, but that’s beyond the current scope.

 - How do I add custom validation or enums?
     - Extend the schema object with rules keyed by dotted paths.
 You can also adapt the renderer to emit elements when enum is present.LicenseMIT (or your preferred license)If you run into issues or have feature requests, please open an issue or share details about your config structure and desired validation rules.